waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **unseen**: A tile that has not yet been explored.
 Its properties are unknown until visited.
 - **BUOY**: An object found in water.
 Appears to be impassable, functioning like a WALL tile within a WATER area.
 - **WARP_CARPET_LEFT**: A traversable warp tile at the edge of a map that transitions to the adjacent map on the left.
 To activate, you must attempt to move left from the carpet tile, effectively trying to walk 'off' the map.
-- **TEACHER / LASS / BIRD / OFFICER / YOUNGSTER**: These NPC objects are impassable and function as walls.
+- **TEACHER / LASS / BIRD / OFFICER / YOUNGSTER / POKEFAN_M**: These NPC objects are impassable and function as walls.
 - **FRUIT_TREE**: An impassable, interactable object.
 Gives one BERRY item (like PRZCUREBERRY) when interacted with for the first time.
 Subsequent interactions yield nothing.
 - **CAVE**: A traversable warp tile that functions as an entrance to a cave.
 - **VOID**: An impassable tile type found at the edges of some maps, functions as a wall.